Are you planning your trip to India and need to apply for an Indian Visa?

 - Duration: It took me less than 24 hours to get the eVisa.
 The official estimate is 72 hours.

 - Documentation: You don’t need to submit any documents in person.
 All documents (including your picture) can be uploaded online.

 - eTourist Visa

 eVisa vs Regular Paper Visa – what’s the difference?

-Should you apply for eVisa or Regular Visa to India?
-Let me provide you some information to help you with this.
+Should you apply for an eVisa or Regular Visa to India?
+Let me provide you with some information to help you with this.

 |Process completely online from submitting of application to getting the eVisa.||The regular service is outsourced to VFS in the UK (like for OCI, Surrender Passport, Passport renewal services).|